Last updated: October 11th, 2021

 For quite a long time I’ve been frustrated by the flex in my old RSEAT RS1.
-It was a beginner rig and while it had served me really well with a Fanatec Clubsport wheelbase and pedals, it wasn’t up to the job with higher-end gear.
+It was a beginner rig and while it had served me really well with my Fanatec equipment but it wasn’t up to higher torque demands made by higher-end gear.

 Upgrade: Sim Dynamics Pro-Sim-Rig